Nomad sailing offer

-We have a varied mix of Sailing yachts and Motor boats up to 30ft in length, mostly capable of drying out at low tides.
-Deep water moorings are at a premium and are rarely available.
-We enjoy social functions in our modern clubhouse or barbecues in the yard with a newly refurbished pontoon and storage racks for tenders.
+We have a varied mix of Sailing yachts and Motor boats up to 30ft in length, We enjoy social functions in our modern clubhouse or barbecues in the yard with a newly refurbished pontoon and storage racks for tenders.

 Come and join us or contact us if you would like more information!

-We welcome new membership enquiries, Unfortunately, at present we can only offer Membership to the owners of boats 30ft and under that can take the ground, please read our faq page, then use the contact us page.
-Or Email GCC Membership at email@example.com
+We welcome new membership enquiries!
+At present we can offer Membership to the owners of boats 30ft and under.
+We currently have Piled moorings and deep water sinker moorings all within rowing distance from the main pontoon.
+Please read our faq page, then use the contact us page.